scanoss/integration-docs/source/tools/gha.rst

      - Scan output file name
      - Optional
      - ``results.json``
-   * - sbom.enabled
-     - Enable or disable scanning based on the SBOM file
-     - Optional
-     - ``true``
-   * - sbom.filepath
-     - Filepath of the SBOM file to be used for scanning
-     - Optional
-     - ``sbom.json``
-   * - sbom.type
-     - Type of SBOM operation: either 'identify' or 'ignore'
-     - Optional
-     - ``identify``
    * - dependencies.enabled
      - Option to enable or disable scanning of dependencies
      - Optional